ozmartian/vidcutter/README.md

 <hr noshade size="1" />

-### Windows + macOS Users
+### Windows Users

-Native installers for Windows and macOS are available on the releases page with every new version, or just click the button below.
+Native installers for Windows are available on the releases page with every new version, or just click the button below.

 <p style="text-align:center;"><a href="https://github.com/ozmartian/vidcutter/releases/latest"><img alt="Latest Release" src="http://tvlinker.ozmartians.com/images/button-latest-release.png" style="max-width:100%;"></a></p>

 ### Linux Users

-Install via PyPi as a last resort only if you are using a Linux distribution that is NOT related to ArchLinux or Ubuntu/Debian.

-ArchLinux users can install directly from AUR, package is available in both stable and git-latest versions:
+Arch Linux users can install directly from AUR, package is available in both stable and git-latest versions:

     AUR: vidcutter, vidcutter-git

-Ubuntu/Mint/Debian users can install via Launchpad PPA.
+Ubuntu/Mint and all other Ubuntu derivatives (basically any distributtion supporting Ubuntu PPAs) can install the latest release via:

     ppa:ozmartian/apps